EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 - ownCloud's main appstore is activated by default, but experimental apps are not enabled.
 See `owncloud_appstore_` variables for tweaks.
 - Collaborative editing of documents is enabled with a local LibreOffice setup.
 Note that you still need to manually activate the documents app from the app store.

 Multiple owncloud servers can be installed and configured.
 Only the first server in the list will be responsible for configuring the database and other options that depend on the `occ` command line tool.
+You must set the list of owncloud application servers in `owncloud_app_servers`, for example to a group listed in the inventory (ie `owncloud_app_servers: '{{groups["owncloud-owncloud-servers"]}}'`).

 A custom theme can be optionally deployed to the application servers from a git repository.
 Use `owncloud_theme_name` to specify the name of the folder inside the themes directory and `owncloud_theme_repo` to point to the git repository with the theme code.